kinslover/TK_blog/_posts/2014-09-23-Populating-Next-Right-Pointers-in-Each-Node.md

 # Analysis

 The first thought that came to my mind is BFS, as the ``next`` pointers are layer-wise pointers and here is a simple implementation.
-This solution does not utilize the property that the tree is a perfect binary tree much.
+This solution does utilize the property that the tree is a perfect binary tree.
 A more general solution for any binary tree is that we can have an index on each node representing the position of it in a perfect tree.

 {% highlight c++%}